joshuaeckroth/csci221-website/lecture/syllabus.markdown

 MWF 1:30-2:20p Eliz Hall 205; pre-reqs: CSCI 142

 This course introduces the C++ language and contemporary software development methodologies.
-By the end of the course, you should feel comfortable developing modern software in C++ and using various common C++ libraries, as well as working in teams in an "agile" development style.
+By the end of the course, you should feel comfortable developing software with C++ inside a Linux environment while working in teams in an "agile" development style.

 ## About me